J Mascis: Personal life

 Mascis's wife, Luisa Mascis, née Reichenheim, whom he met in New York in the mid-1990s and married in 2004, is from Berlin, Germany.
 They reside in Amherst, Massachusetts, in a house formerly owned by Robert Thurman, a professor of religion noted for his work on Buddhism, and father of actress Uma Thurman.
-In September 2007 they had a baby boy named Rory.
+In September 2007 they had a son named Rory.
 His brother-in-law is German filmmaker Philipp Reichenheim, professionally known as Philipp Virus, the director of the 2006 Dinosaur Jr. DVD Live in the Middle East.

 He is a devotee of Mata Amritanandamayi, a Hindu guru and author.
 Mascis explained that he discovered her in the mid-1990s when "I was at my lowest, as the band got bigger, I got more depressed.
 I was looking for anyone to help, to feel better".
 He has described his involvement with Ammachi's teachings as a grounding force in his life.
-Mascis's 2005 devotional album,J and Friends Sing and Chant for Amma, reflects this influence and marked a shift in his public engagement with spiritual themes.
+Mascis's 2005 devotional album, J and Friends Sing and Chant for Amma, reflects this influence and marked a shift in his public engagement with spiritual themes.

 In 1982 Mascis became straight edge, part of a hardcore punk associated subculture whose adherents avoid drug and alcohol consumption.
-Since then, he has mostly been a teetotaler and never used other recreational drugs.
+Since then, he has never used recreational drugs, but does consume alcohol.
+Mascis is an avid cyclist.